 Previous happiness research has explicitly assumed that subjective well-being is U-shaped in age.
 This paper sheds new light on this issue testing several functional forms...

 This report examines the performance of the Public Employment Service (PES) and the effectiveness of activation strategies in Finland.
 It covers the role of the key actors, the placement function of the PES ...

-OECD has launched a series of reports in 16 countries including Australia.
+OECD has launched a series of reports in 16 countries including Poland.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.